suleseid/Python_FinalPRoject/README.md

             Exple:- x = 10
                     def my_function():
                     print(x)
-     * my_functioA local variable is a variable that is defined inside a function and
+     * my_function A local variable is a variable that is defined inside a function and
      * can only be accessed within that function.n() # output: 10

            Expl:-def my_function():